QubesOS/qubes-doc/introduction/statistics.md

 ### How is the userbase estimated?

 We simply count the number of unique IPv4 addresses that connect to the Qubes update servers each month (except for Tor connections; see [below](#how-has-the-methodology-for-counting-tor-users-changed)).

-Users who have manually configured to use a mirror (whether clearnet or onion mirrors) are not counted.
+(Note: Users who have manually configured their systems to bypass the metalink and connect directly to a mirror are not counted.)

 ### How are Tor users counted?